ogoregen/a-blog/README.md

 Customize header, footer, and blog and home pages with their respective `.mdoc` files in `site/template/`.

-Refer to `src/style.css` for css classes available for use in `.mdoc` content.
+Refer to `src/style.scss` for CSS classes available for use in `.mdoc` content.

 ## Setup